List of Shameless (American TV series) characters: Ian Gallagher

 In season 6, Ian visits Mickey in prison.
 Mickey asks Ian if he'll wait for him, but Ian has convinced himself that he's over Mickey.
 After being tired of being bossed around by Fiona, Ian quits his job at Patsy's Pies, and Lip gets him a job as a janitor at his college.
 Ian thinks Lip and his friends are making fun of him and they get into a fight.
 When Ian sees a car crash occur, he rescues a woman from a burning car.
 He passes out and is saved by a firefighter.
 Ian eventually meets a firefighter named Caleb with a father who disapproves of his being gay.
-Caleb encourages Ian to apply to be a paramedic and convinces Ian to lie about his bipolar disorder on the application.
+Caleb encourages Ian to apply to be an EMT and convinces Ian to lie about his bipolar disorder on the application.
 His deception is soon discovered, but Ian convinces his boss to let him keep his job despite his mental illness.
 Despite initially being in denial, he soon comes to accept and take pride in his mental illness.
 At the end of the season, he helps throw Frank off the bridge following Fiona's aborted wedding.

 In season 7, Ian discovers that Caleb has been cheating on him with his female friend from high school and they break up.
 Ian then meets a trans man named Trevor, who he begins dating and helps him learn more about the LGBTQ+ community.
 Ian is shocked to learn that Mickey has escaped from prison.
 Mickey soon contacts him and asks Ian to run away to Mexico with him, which Ian accepts.
 However, at the Mexican border, Ian realizes that he has changed and decides not to go, devastating Mickey.
 Ian tells Mickey that he loves him, and the two kiss before parting ways.
 Ian reveals all of this to Trevor, and the two break up.

 In season 8, Ian and Trevor remain friends, and Ian begins helping out at the homeless LGBT youth shelter where Trevor works.
+He is skeptical of Frank changing his ways, though reconsiders after Frank threatens an armed killer to protect the family.
 After learning of children being forced to attend conversion camps by their parents, Ian takes up a crusade and inadvertently becomes the face of a movement, "Gay Jesus".
 Things spiral out of control and end with his arrest after blowing up a van.